Inundation Mapping

 Input Data

 Input data can be found on the ESIP S3 Bucket (see "Accessing Data through ESIP S3 Bucket" section above).
-The FIM inputs directory can be found at s3://noaa-nws-owp-fim/hand_fim/inputs
+The FIM inputs directory can be found at s3://noaa-nws-owp-fim/hand_fim/inputs.
+It is appx 400GB and it needs to be in your data folder.

 aws s3 sync s3://noaa-nws-owp-fim/hand_fim/inputs /home/projects/fim/data/inputs --profile esip --dryrun